How to Retire With Enough Money to Live Comfortably

 Consider Medical Expenses

 As we get older, our bodies begin to break down.
-If you’re fortunate, you might need only a few precautionary visits to the doctor each month.
+If you’re fortunate, you might need only a few precautionary visits to the doctor on occasion.
 If you’re living with a chronic condition or have a family history of severe illness, you’re going to need to factor that into your retirement planning.

 Look into not only Medicare Parts A and B but also Part D for prescription coverage.
 If you’re retiring before age 65, the age at which Medicare enrollment begins, look into private insurance plans that cover the essentials.